Less is More: Compact-Token Masked Feature Prediction for Skeleton Representation Learning

 \subsection{Ablation Studies}

-We conduct extensive ablation studies on the NTU-60.
-For computational efficiency, all ablation models are pre-trained for 100 epochs, whereas our final full model is trained for 150 epochs.
-In the following analyses, the term \textit{``Limited''} refers to the conventional masking and augmentations illustrated in Fig.~\ref{fig:augmentation}-(a-d).
+We conduct ablation studies on NTU-60.
+For efficiency, all ablation models are pre-trained for 100 epochs, while the final model is pre-trained for 150 epochs.
+Thus, the ablation results may be slightly lower than the final model reported in Table~\ref{tab:action_recognition}.
+In the following analyses, ``Limited'' denotes replacing the proposed component with its conventional counterpart illustrated in Fig.~\ref{fig:augmentation}(a--d).

-\textbf{Impact of the unified framework.} Table~\ref{tab:ablation_loss} evaluates the synergy between $\mathcal{L}_{\text{MFM}}$ and $\mathcal{L}_{\text{GLCL}}$.
-First, relying exclusively on $\mathcal{L}_{\text{MFM}}$ lacks the instance-level discriminative capability required for distinct action boundaries, saturating at 85.3\% on X-Sub.
-To address this, augmenting the model with a standard contrastive approach ($\mathcal{L}_{\text{CL}}$)---which generates the same number of views but strictly bounds them to 16-frame clips---yields a suboptimal 86.2\% on X-Sub.
-This limitation occurs because robust action understanding necessitates learning from multiple temporal scales, rather than being confined to a single, rigid clip length.
-Our $\mathcal{L}_{\text{GLCL}}$ resolves this via hierarchical temporal sampling, ensuring semantic alignment across diverse temporal granularities.
-Ultimately, integrating $\mathcal{L}_{\text{MFM}}$ and $\mathcal{L}_{\text{GLCL}}$ within a single decoder-free framework guides the shared encoder to simultaneously master fine-grained feature modeling and scale-invariant discrimination, thereby achieving peak performance (87.7\% on X-Sub) and validating their complementary nature.

-\textbf{Efficacy of dual-role STM.} Table~\ref{tab:ablation_stm} demonstrates the impact of our masking strategies.
-When applying the independent joint masking common in prior works \cite{MAMP, SJEPA, GFP}, the model easily cheats the pretext task via spatial interpolation from adjacent coordinates.
-Consequently, utilizing this limited strategy yields suboptimal performance: 84.2\% on X-Sub for the global view ($\mathcal{L}_{\text{MFM}}$ target) and 85.7\% for the local view ($\mathcal{L}_{\text{GLCL}}$ perturbation).
-In contrast, our STM prevents such naive shortcut learning by masking entire anatomical parts across the temporal axis.
-STM serves a dual role: providing robust targets for $\mathcal{L}_{\text{MFM}}$ and acting as a strong structural perturbation for $\mathcal{L}_{\text{GLCL}}$.
-By driving the encoder to deeply understand motion dynamics, integrating STM across both objectives achieves a peak performance of 87.7\%, demonstrating substantial improvements (+3.5\%-point and +2.0\%-point, respectively) over conventional masking.
+\textbf{Objective functions.} Table~\ref{tab:ablation_loss} evaluates the contribution of masked feature prediction and contrastive learning. $\mathcal{L}_{\text{CL}}$-only and $\mathcal{L}_{\text{GLCL}}$-only variants show limited performance, indicating that discriminative losses alone are insufficient for learning detailed skeleton representations. $\mathcal{L}_{\text{MFP}}$ alone provides a strong baseline by learning local predictive features, achieving 85.3\% on X-Sub.
+Adding a standard CL loss improves the result to 86.2\%, while replacing it with $\mathcal{L}_{\text{GLCL}}$ further improves performance to 87.7\%.
+This suggests that $\mathcal{L}_{\text{MFP}}$ and temporally diverse global-local contrastive learning are complementary: $\mathcal{L}_{\text{MFP}}$ captures local skeletal-temporal patterns, while $\mathcal{L}_{\text{GLCL}}$ improves sequence-level semantic discrimination across temporal granularities.